10 ways to say goodbye to the January blues!

 7. Who helped you, looked out for you, did kind things for you, made a difference to your life last year, or even last week or this morning?
 Write a list of every kindness you can remember and say thanks to those kind people.
 There are a million ways to communicate these days, so there are really no excuses not to get in touch!

 8. Who could do with your help?
 Helping feels great and there is always someone who needs help.
-There are such a range of things you could do, from helping your friend out by spreading the word about their great product or service or babysitting for them, to giving food and warm clothes or other practical items to homeless people you pass by on the street, to volunteering to take dogs for a walk at your local rescue centre to name but a few!
+There are such a range of things you could do.
+Obviously some are not possible in lockdown e.g. babysitting and dog walking.
+However even if stuck indoors, you can help out online and over the phone.
+You could volunteer to help on a help line, do zoom mentoring or help a friend spread the word about their small business.
 You don’t have to sign up for a regular thing if that is too much of a commitment – you could just do little things to help the people around you.

 9. Give yourself some things to look forward to that are within your budget e.g. if you are really yearning after that holiday in a warm place and you own your own home, house swapping can be a really good way to save money on holiday costs.
-The sooner you start looking for a swap for the summer the more likely you will be to find one.
-You could also put some dates in the diary to see friends, or for other activities that you would enjoy that are in your budget.
+The sooner you start looking for a swap for the more likely you will be to find one.
+You could also put some dates in the diary to see friends (even if it is over Zoom), or for other activities that you would enjoy that are in your budget e.g. get a takeaway.

 10. Try listening to hypnotherapy CD’s/ downloads – there is one for every problem and you can listen to them whenever you feel rubbish (as long as you aren’t operating heavy machinery).
 You could start with my favourite one – Learn How to Think Positively by Glenn Harrold.